hagen1778/Yii-LogBehavior/README.md

 ## CLogBehavior

-CLogBehavior is used to store previous state of model object and to make comparison after some change of this object.
+CLogBehavior is used to store previous state of model object and to make comparison after some changes of this object.
 Behavior use Changeslog model to store processed data.
 You can easily adjust behavior or model to store something additional.
-Its can be id-key of owner of changed entity, or additional custom title of each message.
+Its can be id-key of owner of changed entity, or additional custom title for each message.
 There are some additional options, which you can use:

 ~~~php